-The workforce is not trying hard enough - lean on them Incentives will fix # - Rig payment to force changes Regulatoria will fix # - Rig payment to force changes Measurement is a primary driver - Measure and report Formal experiments will point the way - Use RCT's More tochnologies will solve # - Build sout "" droity protestantial could seize the controls..."
+The workforce is not trying hard enough - lean on them Incentives will fix # - Rig payment to force changes Regulatoria will fix # - Rig payment to force changes Measurement is a primary driver - Measure and report Formal experiments will point the way - Use RCT's More tochnologies will solve # - Build sout "" droity protestands cauld seize the controls..."

-"Try Hander" INSTEAD "Pay for Performance" "Follow the Rules" "Measure and Report" We Are in This Together' "Prob and Joy in Work" "Use Principles.
-Modify as Needed "Measure to Learn" "Randomized Trials" "More" "Focused Emprovers" "Less" "Doctors Rule" "Only a Team Can Succeed" "Do What Worked Before" 'Customize Every Step'
+Try Hantas INSTEAD

+Pay for Pedermanes 'We Are in This Together'

+Follow the Dirlant "Pride and Joy in Work"

+Measure and Report "Use Princeles .
+Modify as Needed "Measure to Learn"

+Randomized Trials Focused Emprovem

+More' 'Less'

+Doctors Rule" "Only a Team Can Succeed"

+Do What Worked Before